 Sharing our stories and example – imperfect and messy though it may be – invites others to come alongside and practice without judgment.
 It feels hopeful to know we are not alone and to hear how others continue to keep their hearts soft and to forge ahead with determination through the hard parts of life.

-Not one of us have “arrived” nor will we make it though this life unscathed.
+Not one of us has “arrived” nor will we make it through this life unscathed.
 We’re all just practicing.

 (You might also like 10 Science-Based Self Care Tips for Fall & Winter)